Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Conventional Machine Learning vs. Deep Learning

-The second problem is that in a document-feature matrix each document is represented as a single vector $\bm{x}_n$---which implies that each document is treated as a bag-of-words \citep{Turney2010}.
-Bag-of-words representations disregard word order and syntactic or semantic dependencies between words in a sequence \citep{Turney2010}.\footnote{By counting the occurrence of word sequences of length $N$, $N$-gram models extend unigram-based bag-of-words models and allow for capturing information from small contexts around words.
-Yet, by including $N$-grams as features the dimensionality of the feature space increases, thereby increasing the problem of high dimensionality and sparsity.
-Moreover, texts often exhibit dependencies between words that are positioned much farther apart than what could be captured with $N$-gram models \citep{Chang2019}.} Yet, text is contextual and sequential by nature.
+The third problem is that in a document-feature matrix each document is represented as a bag-of-words \citep[p.~147]{Turney2010}.
+Bag-of-words-based representations disregard word order and syntactic or semantic dependencies between words in a sequence \citep[p.~147]{Turney2010}.\footnote{By counting the occurrence of word sequences of length $N$, $N$-gram models extend unigram-based bag-of-words models and allow for capturing information from small contexts around words.
+However, by including $N$-grams as features, the dimensionality of the feature space increases, thereby increasing the problem of high dimensionality and sparsity.
+Moreover, texts often exhibit dependencies between words that are positioned much farther apart than what could be captured with $N$-gram models \citep[p.~395]{Chang2019}.} Yet text is contextual and sequential by nature.
 Word order carries meaning.
-And the context in which a word is embedded in is essential in determining the meaning of a word.
+And the context, in which a word is embedded in, is essential in determining the meaning of a word.
 When represented as a bag-of-words, the sentence \emph{`The opposition party leader attacked the prime minister.'} cannot be distinguished from the sentence \emph{`The prime minister attacked the opposition party leader.'}.
 Moreover, the fact that the word \emph{`party'} here refers to a political party rather than a festive social gathering only becomes clear from the context.
-Although bag-of-words models perform relatively well given the simple representations of text they build upon \citep{Grimmer:2013fp}, it has been shown that capturing contextual and sequential information is likely to enhance prediction performances \citep[see for example][]{Socher2013}.